nmhforlife/PIIKiller/README.md

 If you don't have an Apple Developer account but need to distribute the app to your team:

-1. **Self-signing option**
+1. **Ad-hoc signing option**
    ```
    ./release.sh
    ./self-sign.sh
    ```
-   This creates a self-signed certificate and signs the app with it.
+   This creates an ad-hoc signature for the app.
 Users will still need to bypass Gatekeeper.

 2. **Team deployment package**
    ```